 The department of criminal justice, social work and legal specialties offers individual master's degrees in each of the professions.
-A certificate in juvenile justice is available in association with the master's degree in criminal justice.
-The certificates in child advocacy, elder law, and patient advocacy are available as part of a degree or as a separate certificate.

 Criminal Justice Program

 The department of criminal justice, social work and legal specialties offers a graduate program leading to a master of arts in criminal justice as well as an optional certificate in juvenile justice.
 In addition, the department of criminal justice, social work and legal specialties with the College of Law offers a joint degree program leading to the Master of Arts in criminal justice and the juris doctor.